 "Aviation's Value to My Community" is the theme of this year's contest.
 Entries will be judged in two divisions: first through third grades, and fourth and fifth grades.

 There will be 22 statewide winners, with one winner from each division selected from each of PennDOT's 11 district offices.
-Winners will receive a certificate signed by Schoch and an enlarged copy of their entry.
-The students' schools will also receive an enlarged copy of the artwork for display.
+Winners will receive a certificate signed by Schoch, and a mounted, full-color, 16-by-20-inch copy of their entry.
+The students' schools will also receive a mounted copy of the artwork for display.